RiggyZoo/STRV-TestProject/README.md

-# Getting Started with Create React App
+#EVENTIO

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a test project for STRV. it's a React app that allow users to see list of events with other people and create your own event.
+This project was created using [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## SET UP PROJECT

-In the project directory, you can run:
+To set up project you should follow the rules below:

 ### `yarn start`